-- Bank loans: This is the most common method, but getting approved requires a rock-solid business plan and strong credit history.
+Bank loans: This is the most common method, but getting approved requires a rock-solid business plan and strong credit history.

-- SBA-guaranteed loans: The Small Business Administration can act as guarantor, helping gain that elusive bank approval via an SBA-guaranteed loan.
+SBA-guaranteed loans: The Small Business Administration can act as guarantor, helping gain that elusive bank approval via an SBA-guaranteed loan.

-- Government grants: A handful of financial assistance programs help fund entrepreneurs.
+Government grants: A handful of financial assistance programs help fund entrepreneurs.
 Visit Grants.gov to learn which might work for you.

-- Crowdfunding: Websites like Kickstarter and Indiegogo offer an increasingly popular low-risk option, in which donors fund your vision.
+Crowdfunding: Websites like Kickstarter and Indiegogo offer an increasingly popular low-risk option, in which donors fund your vision.
 Entrepreneurial crowdfunding sites like Fundable and WeFunder enable multiple investors to fund your business.

-Personal: Self-fund your business via your savings, the sale of property or other assets, and support from family and friends.
+Personal: Self-fund your business via your savings or the sale of property or other assets.

-Federal regulations, licenses and permits associated with starting a vending machine business may include doing business as (DBA), health license and permit from the Occupational Safety and Health Administration (OSHA), trademarks, copyrights, patents and other intellectual properties, as well as industry-specific licenses and permits.
+Federal regulations, licenses, and permits associated with starting a vending machine business may include doing business as (DBA), health license and permit from the Occupational Safety and Health Administration (OSHA), trademarks, copyrights, patents, and other intellectual properties, as well as industry-specific licenses and permits.

 Any vending machine that takes money in exchange for products requires its operator to get a state-based business license.
 You may also need a business license and local county or city-based health and food-handling licenses and permits.
 Additional beverage or food licenses may be required based on what your vending machines carry.
-If you plan to offer tobacco products or alcohol, you will need to additional licenses.
+If you plan to offer tobacco products or alcohol, you will need additional licenses.
 Additionally, your vending machines may need to be inspected to complete the application process, according to business launch adviser Corpnet.

-Banks vary in terms of offerings, so it’s a good idea to look at a few options, as banks vary in terms of offerings, and you want to find the plan that works best for you.
-Once you choose your bank, you just need to bring your EIN (or Social Security Number if you decide on a sole proprietorship) and your articles of incorporation or other legal documentation that proves your business is registered.
+Banks vary in terms of offerings, so it’s a good idea to examine your options and select the best plan for you.
+Once you choose your bank, bring in your EIN (or Social Security Number if you decide on a sole proprietorship), articles of incorporation, and other legal documents and open your new account.